A Guide to Measuring And Improving Email Bounce Rate

 Keeping email bounce rates as low as possible is your ticket to higher deliverability.

-The subject line email copy will make a difference only when the email reaches your targeted audience.
+The subject line email copy will make a difference only when the email reaches your target audience.
 Hence, monitoring your email bounces and keeping them low is crucial for higher returns.

-This guide will go over email bounce rate basics and give you 9 useful tactics to help you reduce your bounce rate and get more emails delivered to your subscriber's inbox.
+This guide will go over email bounce rate basics and give you 9 useful tactics to help you reduce your number of bounces and get more emails delivered to your subscriber's inbox.

 Email bounce rate is the number of emails that bounce from the recipient's server and do not get delivered.
-An email bounces due to temporary or permanent issues, like wrong email address, recipient's full inbox, etc. The recipient's server sends an automated bounce message - 'Non-Delivery Report'.
+An email bounces due to permanent or temporary issues, like the wrong email address, the recipient's full inbox, etc. The recipient's server sends an automated bounce message - 'Non-Delivery Report'.

 The Non-Delivery Report (NDR) contains the details of the particular problem with that email delivery.
 The recipient's tab of sent marketing emails holds complete information regarding the bounce type and server response.

-An email bounces due to many reasons, including:
+An email bounces due to many different reasons, including:

-• The recipient's email address exists no longer.
+• The recipient's email address no longer exists.

 • The recipient's server is down, and they couldn't receive the email at the moment.